umutdundar99/vision-transformers-auair/README.md

  You Only Look at One Sequence: Object detection on AU-AIR dataset

 #  Introduction
-This repository contains the code for the You Only Look at One Sequence: Object detection on AU-AIR dataset" (CVPR 2024) paper.
+This repository contains the implementation of You Only Look at One Sequence on the AU-AIR dataset.
 The paper proposes a novel transformer-based object detection framework that can effectively detect objects in a single sequence of images.
 The framework is designed to work with the AU-AIR dataset, which contains a large number of annotated sequences for training and evaluation.

 # Dataset
 The AU-AIR dataset is a large-scale dataset for object detection in aerial images.
 The dataset contains a large number of annotated sequences, which can be used for training and evaluation of object detection models.
 The dataset can be downloaded from the official website: [AU-AIR Dataset](https://bozcani.github.io/auairdataset/).
-The dataset is splitted for training, validation and testing with %75, %15% and %10 respectively.
-Please locate the dataset in the `dataset` folder with "auair2019" folder name.
+The dataset is split for training, validation, and testing with %75, %15 and %10 respectively.
+Please locate the dataset in the `dataset` folder with the  "auair2019" folder name.

 # Key Features
 - **Model**: YOLOS-Tiny implemented with PyTorch Lightning
 - **Training from Scratch**: Random weight initialization without any pre-trained weights
 - **Dataset**: The images are resized to 512x864 and the bounding boxes are resized accordingly.
-- **Batch Size**: 30 (10 batch size and 3 accumlate gradient steps due to memory constraints)
+- **Batch Size**: 30 (10 batch size and 3 accumulate gradient steps due to memory constraints)
 - **Hungarian Matching**: For unique box-to-ground truth assignment
 - **Loss Functions**:
-  CrossEntropy for classification
+  Cross-Entropy for classification
   L1 and GIoU for bounding boxes
 - **Augmentations** (Albumentations):
    Random brightness/contrast/gamma
-  Safe random cropping, rotation, flipping
-  Bounding box aware (`BboxParams`)
+  Safe random cropping, rotation, and flipping Bounding box aware (`BboxParams`)
 - **Evaluation**:
  COCO mAP @ IoU=0.5 and [0.5:0.95]